AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 2. Viewing the custom tabs on the front-end website

 == Changelog ==

+= 1.1 =
+* New: Existing Affiliate Area tabs can now be removed!
+Requires AffiliateWP v1.8 or newer.
+* Fix: 2x PHP notices when no custom tabs were set.

 = 1.0.2 =
 * Fix: Custom tab content shown at bottom of Affiliate URLs tab